Depression, Low Self-Esteem and Talking Out Loud About It

 I have talked about the hard part.
 Here’s the good part: I am a happy, healthy and intelligent person.
 I am a wife, daughter, sister co-worker, confidante, friend and fully functional member of society.
 I want you to know through my story that admitting to needing help – for depression or any other reason for that matter – doesn’t make you weak.
 Asking for help and taking the steps to heal make you strong and you can be proud you stood up to the cycle.
 You can get to the good part too!

-If you feel you are in danger of harming yourself due to depression please call 911 immediately – they are there to help you.
+If you feel you are in danger of harming yourself due to depression, please reach out for help.
+Please call Lifeline at 1-800-273-TALK or 911 immediately.
+They are there to help you.
 They understand.

 If you feel you may suffer from depression or are not sure, look for support.
 For additional information on where to get help, visit: